akleroy/phangs_imaging_scripts/README.md

 The routines to process individual data sets are in individual modules, grouped by theme (e.g., casaImagingRoutines or scNoiseRoutines).
-These routines do not know about the larger infrastructure of arrays, targets, etc..
-They generally take an input file, output file, and various keyword arguments.
+These routines do not know about the larger infrastructure of arrays, targets, etc. They generally take an input file, output file, and various keyword arguments.

 A project is defined by a series of text key files in a